ortus-docs/elixir-docs/vuejs_integration.md

 </style>
 ```

-ou would then use this in your ColdBox layout or view like so:
+You would then use this in your ColdBox layout or view like so:

 ```html
 <div id="app">